panosale/PythonLearningGR/README.md

 * ΑΡΘΡΑ

-12 Python Tips and Tricks For Writing Better Code - Towards Data Science: https://towardsdatascience.com/12-python-tips-and-tricks-for-writing-better-code-b57e7eea580b
+12 Python Tips and Tricks For Writing Better Code - Towards Data Science: https://towardsdatascience.com/12-python-tips-and-tricks-for-writing-better-code-b57e7eea580b or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6765023/12.Python.Tips.and.Tricks.For.Writing.Better.Code.-.by.Pavel.Tech.-.Towards.Data.Science.pdf)

 When and Why to Use := Over = in Python: https://towardsdatascience.com/when-and-why-to-use-over-in-python-b91168875453